LouisDuboscq/LouisDuboscq.github.io/_posts/2020-11-04-jetbrains-compose.md

 ## Conclusion

-Under the hood Jetbrains Compose is based on [skiko](https://github.com/JetBrains/skiko), a Jetbrains library powered by Kotlin Multiplatform.
-It seems that the next compatible platform could be iOS and it would be awesome.
+Under the hood Jetbrains Compose is based on Skia and it seems that the next compatible platform could be iOS, it would be awesome.

 Compose on desktop is already available on Windows, Linux and mac OS.

+Jetbrains just announced [Milestone 1 released](https://blog.jetbrains.com/cross-post/jetpack-compose-for-desktop-milestone-1-released/) and they said that more effort will be put on Kotlin multiplatform in near future.

 I can't wait to see the evolution of this amazing technology !